 Given that the distance is reduced to half then,

 Therefore once the space between the objects is reduced to half, then the force of gravitation will increase by fourfold the first force.

 2. Gravitational force acts on all objects in proportion to their masses.
 Why then does a heavy object not fall faster than a light object?

-All objects fall on the bottom with constant acceleration called acceleration thanks to gravity (g).
-It’s constant and therefore the price of ‘g’ doesn’t depend on the mass of associate object.
-So serious objects don’t fall quicker than light-weight objects provided there’s no air resistance.
+All objects fall from the top with a constant acceleration called acceleration due to gravity (g).
+This is constant on earth and therefore the value of ‘g’ doesn’t depend on the mass of an object.
+Hence, heavier objects don’t fall quicker than light-weight objects provided there’s no air resistance.

 3. What is the magnitude of the gravitational force between the earth and a 1 kg object on its surface?
 (Mass of the earth is 6 × 1024 kg and radius of the earth is 6.4 × 106m.)

 From Newton’s law of gravitation, we know that the force of attraction between the bodies is given by